Julia Hoffman: 1897

 Julia and Professor Stokes stood guard over Barnabas' body which sat motionless while he was in the I-Ching trance for months.
 When the body disappeared suddenly, the two feared that Barnabas had died.
 Julia then found a letter from Barnabas explaining that he would soon die in 1897, and she set out to learn the truth about Quentin's death.
 She went to the abandoned Collinwood and found the ghost of Beth Chavez (Terry Crawford), who told her that she had murdered Quentin on September 10, 1897.

 Worried and hoping to save Barnabas from the fate he mentioned in his letter, Julia conducted an I-Ching ceremony of her own and traveled to 1897.
 Julia was at first delirious and confused, and she was unable to provide any information to help Barnabas and Quentin, though she later revealed that David had recovered and that the ghosts of Quentin and Beth had disappeared.
-Julia's arrival prompted Barnabas to secretly plan an elaborate deception that would allow him to fight the evil Count Petofi more freely.
+Julia's arrival prompted Barnabas to secretly plan an elaborate deception that would allow him to fight the evil Count Andreas Petofi (Thayer David) more freely.
 Julia began treating Barnabas' vampirism with her medical knowledge once more.
 Petofi kidnapped Julia and forced her to reveal that I-Ching was the secret to time travel.
-When Barnabas attempted to rescue her, a trap from Petofi's servant Aristede fired a gun at Julia, but the bullet did not harm her, as her real body only existed in 1969.
+When Barnabas attempted to rescue her, a trap from Petofi's servant Aristede (Michael Stroka) fired a gun at Julia, but the bullet did not harm her, as her real body only existed in 1969.
 Petofi attempted to poison Julia, but she again survived.
 Petofi realized that Julia was invulnerable because only her astral body was in 1897 without a physical host body to inhabit - when Barnabas' spirit had travelled to 1897, he had possessed his vampiric body, hence he was physically present in that time.
 Julia secretly continued treating Barnabas while everyone, including Count Petofi, thought he was staked in his coffin.
 Without warning Julia began to feel strange, hearing howling wind and Professor Stokes' voice in the present.
-Realizing that something related to her time travel was affecting her astral body, Julia asked Angelique (Lara Parker) to finish the work she had started, and the former enemy agreed.
+Realizing that something related to her time travel was affecting her astral body, Julia asked Angelique Bouchard (Lara Parker) to finish the work she had started, and the former enemy agreed.
 Shortly thereafter Julia disappeared back to 1969.